Renewable Energy Project Assistance

 Request to Receive Project Assistance from FEMP

-Federal agencies interested in receiving FEMP project assistance must complete the renewable energy project assistance request form.
-Email the form to Boyan Kovacic.
+Federal agencies interested in receiving FEMP project assistance must complete the renewable energy project assistance request form and email it to Boyan Kovacic.
 Applications will be processed on a weekly basis.
+For technical assistance on the upcoming FEMP FOA "Assisting Federal Facilities with Energy Conservation Technologies" (AFFECT), agencies must submit a letter stating their need for assistance and their intent to apply for the FOA in addition to completing the renewable energy project assistance request form.

-FEMP provides ongoing renewable energy project assistance and expertise in project assessment and implementation areas to help Federal agencies identify and implement renewable energy technologies.
-Learn about the types of project assistance available, how project assistance is funded, the application process, selection criteria, and reporting requirements.
+The Federal Energy Management Program (FEMP) provides ongoing renewable energy project assistance and expertise in project assessment and implementation areas to help Federal agencies identify and implement renewable energy technologies.

 Types of Project Assistance